EhsanOrg009/EhsanOrg009/README.md

 - 📸 Motion Detection with OpenCV
  A simple yet effective motion detection system built using Python and OpenCV.

+- 🧠 Neurometer
+ A desktop reaction and memory game built with C# and Windows Forms.
 ---

 ## 📫 Connect With Me